Pylons/pyramid/docs/designdefense.rst

         def aview(self, a, b, c=None):
             return '%s %s %c' % (a, b, c)

 When this method is called as the result of being the published callable, the Zope request object's GET and POST namespaces are searched for keys which match the names of the positional and keyword arguments in the request, and the method is called (if possible) with its argument list filled with values mentioned therein.
 TurboGears and Pylons 1.X operate similarly.

-:app:`Pyramid` has neither of these features.  :mod:`pyramid` view callables always accept only ``context`` and ``request`` (or just ``request``), and no other arguments.
-The rationale: this argument specification matching done aggressively can be costly, and :app:`Pyramid` has performance as one of its main goals, so we've decided to make people obtain information by interrogating the request object for it in the view body instead of providing magic to do unpacking into the view argument list.
-The feature itself also just seems a bit like a gimmick.
-Getting the arguments you want explicitly from the request via getitem is not really very hard; it's certainly never a bottleneck for the author when he writes web apps.
+Out of the box, :app:`Pyramid` is configured to have none of these features.
+By default, :mod:`pyramid` view callables always accept only ``reqest`` and no other arguments.
+The rationale: this argument specification matching done aggressively can be costly, and :app:`Pyramid` has performance as one of its main goals, so we've decided to make people, by default, obtain information by interrogating the request object within the view callable body instead of providing magic to do unpacking into the view argument list.

-It is possible to replicate the Zope-like behavior in a view callable decorator, however, should you badly want something like it back.
-No such decorator currently exists.
-If you'd like to create one, Google for "zope mapply" and adapt the function you'll find to a decorator that pulls the argument mapping information out of the ``request.params`` dictionary.

-A similar feature could be implemented to provide the Django-like behavior as a decorator by wrapping the view with a decorator that looks in ``request.matchdict``.

-It's possible at some point that :app:`Pyramid` will grow some form of argument matching feature (it would be simple to make it an always-on optional feature that has no cost unless you actually use it) for, but currently it has none.
+However, as of :app:`Pyramid` 1.0a9, user code can influence the way view callables are expected to be called, making it possible to compose a system out of view callables which are called with arbitrary arguments.
+See :ref:`using_a_view_mapper`.

 Pyramid Provides Too Few "Rails"
 --------------------------------